Lewuathe/gimg/README.md

-# gimg
+# gimg - Terminal Image Viewer
-Printing image in terminal by ANSI/VT100 Control sequences
+Printing image in terminal by ANSI/VT100 Control sequences.
+This is inspired by [timg](https://github.com/hzeller/timg).

 # Install